NaMasondo/alx-system_engineering-devops/0x02-shell_redirections/README.md

-9-duplicate_last_line, script that duplicates the last line of the file iacta 10-no_more_js, script deletes all regular files with .js extension in the current directory including its subfolders 11-directories, Script counts the number of directories and sub-directories in the current directory
+9-duplicate_last_line, script that duplicates the last line of the file iacta 10-no_more_js, script deletes all regular files with .js extension in the current directory including its subfolders 11-directories, Script counts the number of directories and sub-directories in the current directory 12-newest_files, script that displays the 10 newest files in the current directory